 Building a tower with blocks is perfect for developing hand/eye coordination.
 But this activity can also be used for encouraging language development in babies.

 As you watch or directly help your child stack blocks, say the color of the block along with counting the blocks as the tower is being stacked.
-Many baby blocks available also have pictures in which you can tell your baby what the picture is.
+Many available baby blocks also have pictures in which you can describe the picture to your baby.
 For instance: If you have blocks with animals pictured on them, name each animal along with the sound the animal makes.

 Speech development is more than speaking words.
 It is a complex system of verbal and nonverbal communication.
 To express emotions and thoughts you baby will first begin to cry to communicate his or her needs to you.